Tibetan culture: Representation on social media

-Since 2010, thousands of ethnic Tibetans worldwide have called on Unicode Consortium and social media platforms like Facebook, Twitter and Instagram to approve and also release the Tibetan flag emoji.
+Since 2010, ethnic Tibetans worldwide have called on Unicode Consortium and social media platforms like Facebook, Twitter and Instagram to approve and release the Tibetan flag emoji.
 The main purpose of this is to help evoke their sense of belonging to regional and cultural Tibet via online means and also to further spread the Tibetan culture and representation across borders.

-However, as of August 2019, despite the efforts of members of the Emoji Subcommittee and Unicode's negotiating body (and Unicode's official admission that the flag proposal is strong), the decision-making process of approval and eventual release of the Tibetan flag emoji by Unicode has been and remained stalled.
-This is probably due to strong opposition by millions of mainland Chinese citizens, mainland Chinese members of Unicode Consortium and the Chinese government's willingness to place economic sanctions against the company if Unicode ‘unilaterally’ releases the Tibetan flag emoji (unless China returns to a state of democracy and is willing to support the rights and freedoms of Tibetans in Tibet Autonomous Region).
+However, as of August 2019, despite the efforts of members of the Emoji Subcommittee and Unicode's negotiating body in favor of Tibetan flag emoji, the decision-making process of approval and eventual release of the emoji by Unicode has remained indefinite.
+This is due to strong opposition by mainland Chinese members of Unicode Consortium and the Chinese government's willingness to place economic sanctions against the company if Unicode ‘unilaterally’ releases the Tibetan flag emoji.

 Nonetheless, Tibetans across the globe have been pushing on.
-In light of the ongoing 2019–20 Hong Kong protests that have been taking place since June 2019 and subsequent mainland Chinese interference in major social media platforms, Tibetans have called or are calling for Unicode to extend the timeline for at least one more year, to ensure the elimination of mainland Chinese influence in operations conducted by social media platforms and Unicode before prioritising on the eventual acceptance and release of the Tibetan flag emoji to the public.
-The flag emoji may only be released in Emoji 13.0, 14.0 or later, depending on the socio-political circumstances.
+In light of the ongoing 2019–20 Hong Kong protests that have been taking place since June 2019 and subsequent mainland Chinese interference in major social media platforms, Tibetans have called for Unicode to extend the timeline, to ensure elimination of mainland Chinese influence in operations conducted by social media platforms and Unicode, before prioritising on the eventual acceptance and release of the Tibetan flag emoji to the public.